 Best for Reading Skills

-It sounds bizarre for a children’s book, but this book has no pictures.
+It sounds bizarre for a children’s book, but “The Book With No Pictures” does not have pictures.

 So, how could it possibly hold a child’s attention?
-Well, the idea is that you have to say what is written on the page out loud.
-A lot of it is quite silly — words like BLURF.
+As the parent, you’ll have to say what is written on the page out loud.
+A lot of it is quite silly — words like BLORK and BLuuRF.

 Community Feedback